Nwakakukaks/ReFi/README.md

 1. Visit the creator page
 2. Enter your YouTube Live URL and Near address
-3. Generate a unique NearPay link
+3. Generate a unique ReFi link
 4. Pin the generated link in your YouTube live chat

 ### For Viewers

-1. Click the NearPay link in the live chat
+1. Click the ReFi link in the live chat
 2. Enter your message and the amount of ETH to send
 3. Pay the Near invoice
 4. Your superchat will appear in the YouTube live chat